Chart Color Schemes

 King Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-King Creek's dwelling structure, as assessed in the latest Census, consisted of 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 75.9% houses and 24.1% other dwellings.
-Home ownership in King Creek stood at 49.7%, with mortgaged dwellings at 45.6% and rented ones at 4.7%.
+King Creek's dwelling structure, as per the latest Census, consisted of 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 75.9% houses and 24.1% other dwellings.
+Home ownership in King Creek stood at 49.7%, with mortgaged dwellings at 45.6% and rented dwellings at 4.7%.
 The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in King Creek was $410, compared to Non-Metro NSW's $375.
-Nationally, King Creek's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent in King Creek was $410, compared to Non-Metro NSW's $375.
+Nationally, King Creek's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents exceeded the national figure of $375 at $410.

 Frequently Asked Questions - Housing